 Along with a couple of other key ingredients.

 Any pasta recipe that calls for minimal ingredients is a winner in my book - like this amazing Tomato and Butter Sauce from Marcella Hazan.
-The Italian queen herself also has a similar butter sauce recipe in one of my top five fav cookbooks.
+Btw, another super quick and easy pasta sauce recipe is this garlic butter pasta sauce.